Chronic Venous Insufficiency

 Damaged valves are not able to move blood up the leg, resulting in reflux, blood pooling, venous hypertension, and ulceration.

 When valves in the veins of the legs become incompetent, they begin to leak and, if destroyed, they do not close at all.
 If a rung were to break while climbing a ladder, gravity takes over and the climber falls to the ground.
-The same thing happens with blood in the veins of the leg when valves become fails.
+The same thing happens with blood in the veins of the leg when valves fail.
 The calf muscle pushes the blood up the veins, but if the valves don’t hold, gravity takes over and the blood flows back in the wrong direction (reflux) and pools in the lower leg and ankle area.
 With nowhere to go, the pooling blood causes increased pressure inside of the veins of the leg (venous hypertension).

 CVI Leads to: